 ARM B: Patients receive ipatasertib PO QD and aromatase inhibitor (letrozole, anastrozole, or exemestane) PO QD on days 1-28.
 Cycles repeat every 28 days in the absence of disease progression and unacceptable toxicity.

-ARM C: Patients receive fulvestrant IM as in arm A, palbociclib PO QD on days 1-21, and ipatasertib PO QD on days 1-21.
+ARM C: Patients receive fulvestrant IM as in arm A, ipatasertib PO QD on days 1-21, and palbociclib PO QD on days 8-28.
 Cycles repeat every 28 days in the absence of disease progression and unacceptable toxicity.

-After completion of study treatment, patients are followed up at 30 days and every 3-4 weeks.
+After completion of study treatment, patients are followed up at 30 days, then every 3 months thereafter.

 Dana-Farber Harvard Cancer Center